LuccaZVPS/express-rate-limiter-redis/readme.md

    });
    ```

-   3.2 Creating an rate limiter using ioredis
+   3.2 Creating a rate limiter using ioredis

    ```javascript
    const limiter = rateLimiter({